upatras-hci/iv/README.md

 ## Participatory content 1Α
-About this delivered, we decided all together that we will place content, regarding to how the art is highlighted.
+About this delivered, we decided all together that we will place content, regarding to how the art is highlighted.</be>
-* Text to Image AI is technology that converts text to Pictures/Images, using AI algorithms.
+Text to Image AI is technology that converts text to Pictures/Images, using AI algorithms.
 The AI models are feed with a huge amount of pictures/images with a simple description in order to be trained on converting text to images.
 These algorithms even if they can generate AI art, unreal images or funny paradox pictures, there is a lot of lack of photorealism in most of the results.
 Of course there are huger and more clever text-to-image generator but are not free to use.